Zigma-byte/NoNameAI/README.md

 ## Example conversation (I swear this actually happened)

-You: sigma balls
+Me: sigma balls

-AI: Sigma balls - AI
+AI: Sigma balls

-You: so
+Me: so
-AI: Thanks - AI
+AI: Thanks

-You: stop it
+Me: stop it
-AI: Going - AI
+AI: Going

-You: what
+Me: what
-AI: Are an ai - AI
+AI: Are an ai

-You: gang bang you
+Me: gang bang you
-AI: Are an ai - AI
+AI: Are an ai

-You: NO
+Me: NO
-AI: Problem - AI
+AI: Problem

-You: SHUT THE F#CK UP
+Me: SHUT THE F#CK UP
-AI: F#ck up - AI
+AI: F#ck up

-You: no, im the sigma rizzler and the sigma god
+Me: no, im the sigma rizzler and the sigma god
-AI: Problem - AI
+AI: Problem

-yaml
-Kopiér
-Rediger

 If you teach it bad words, it might go full villain on you.
 It’s an AI with an attitude problem.